 7. Add layers of light

 Boost lighting levels by working in extra layers of light in key places.
-Additional wall lights or a lamp near the foot of a staircase will cast extra light going upstairs, which can be useful in a dimly-lit hallway.
-Do the same on landings too, just be sure that any cables and flexes are secured so that there’s no trip hazard.
+Additional wall lights or a lamp near the foot of a staircase will cast extra light going upstairs, which can be useful in a dimly-lit entrance like the grey hallway shown above.
+Do the same on landings too.
+Just be sure that any cables and flexes are secured so that there’s no trip hazard.

 8. Line up lights in a corridor

-For a long narrow hallway, upstairs landing or staircase idea, try adding a row of wall lights.
+For a long narrow hallway, upstairs landing or staircase, try adding a row of wall lights.
 They’ll provide even and consistent lighting and will draw the eye along the space.
 Position in a strategic place, such as over a console table or near a coat rack.
+The traditional style lamps shown above complement the stair runner.

 9. Add impact in a stairwell